grafana/loki/docs/logql.md

 > `avg(rate(({job="nginx"} |= "GET")[10s])) by (region)`

-Gets the rate of HTTP GET requests from nginx logs.
+Gets the rate of HTTP GET requests from NGINX logs.